ozgurg/vergihesaplayici.com/README.md

 **Attention:** vergihesaplayici.com is completely designed for Turkey.
 Some terms may sound unfamiliar to you.

-I don't have a plan for how development will proceed.
-In my mind, I develop it the way I want.
+I don't have a plan for how it will evolve.
+I develop it the way I want.
 You can open a PR for minor bugs, but if you are introducing a new feature or change, please open a new issue and express your opinion before opening a PR.
 Thanks in advance.